 Whether you like to stick to a single CBD pen or you have multiple CBD pens throughout the house, you shouldn’t be overly concerned about the potential effects of second-hand vaping.
 The main concern with secondhand smoke is that it contains plant matter, tar, and other carcinogens that exit your lungs when you smoke and enter the air around you.
 Since vape juice doesn’t contain any of these substances, most scientific assessments conclude that vaping does not cause significant contamination with airborne toxins.

-At the same time, however, remember that cannabidiol is a substance so potent that it was approved as a prescription drug in the form of Epidiolex.
 Much of the cannabidiol vapor that you inhale is absorbed into the lining of your lungs, but some of it escapes when you exhale, so keep in mind that you might be introducing vaporized cannabidiol molecules into the air that people around you are breathing.

 If there is someone around you who shouldn’t have cannabidiol due to medical concerns or who you feel shouldn’t ingest CBD for other reasons, you might want to vape elsewhere.
 At the same time, however, the concentration of any CBD inhaled secondhand would be so incredibly low that it shouldn’t have any effects whatsoever.